mikemsrk/Underscore-Practice/README.md

-underscore practice for Hack Reactor
+underscore practice for hack reactor